-After almost 100 years and over one million applications the

-Caldwell-Luc (CWL) procedure remains controversial therapy for chronic maxillary sinusitis and other antral pathologies.
+After almost 100 years and over one million applications the Caldwell-Luc (CWL) procedure remains controversial therapy for chronic maxillary sinusitis and other antral pathologies.
 The standard CWL operation involves a gingivo-labial mucosal incision from the region of the canine tooth to the first molar.
 The anterior maxillary periostium is elevated to the point at which the inferior orbital nerve can be identified and protected.
 The anterior antrostomy is created with mallet and chisel or burr.
 After the antrum is adequately cleared of disease, an inferior meatal antrostomy is created.
 Temporary antral and meatal packs are inserted and the gingivo-labial incision is closed.
 CWL is associated with complications and morbidity ranging from 10-40%.
 The immediate complications are: facial swelling, cheek discomfort, epistaxis.
-Long term complications reported are: facial asymmetry, facial parasthesia, oro-antral fistula, gingivolabial fistula, dacrocystitis, devitalized tooth, recurrent polyp, recurrent sinusitis and synechiae formation 1,2 .
+Long term complications reported are: facial asymmetry, facial parasthesia, oro-antral fistula, gingivolabial fistula, dacrocystitis, devitalized tooth, recurrent polyp, recurrent sinusitis and synechiae formation 1,2 ·

 The potential problem of altered facial growth development as a result of chronic rhino-sinusitis and surgical treatment is recognized.
-The uncinate process, hiatus semilunaris, ethmoidal bulla are well developed in the new born and make consistent landmark for endoscopic sinus surgery 3.

-There is a rapid development of maxillary and ethmoid sinuses in children of age group of 1-4.
-The size ratio between the ethmoid and maxillary sinus region changes from 2:1 in infant to 4:5 in the adult 4.
-Libersa et al reported, maxillary sinus development occurs rapidly until the age of two and half years, after that a slower evolution is noted until seven and half years.
-The maximum width is attained around 11 years of age, whereas the height may continue to increase up to 16 years 5.
+There is a rapid development of maxillary and ethmoid sinuses in children of age group of 1-4 years.
+The size ratio between the ethmoid and maxillary sinus region changes from 2:1 in infant to 4:5 in the adult 3.
+Libersa et al reported that, maxillary sinus development occurs rapidly until the age of two and half years, after that a slower evolution is noted until seven and half years.
+The maximum width is attained around 11 years of age, whereas the height may continue to increase up to 16 years 4.

-Asymmetry of the maxillary sinus is common and by $10^{\,\text{th}}$ year the maxillary siuns assume the usual symmetry in the adult.
+Asymmetry of the maxillary sinus is common and by 10 th year the maxillary sinus assume the usual symmetry in the adult.
 Sinus development is intimately linked to the facial growth.
-Sinuses tend to not only passively occupy the space created by the bony development but also possess a development potential of their own ${325}$ .
+Sinuses tend to not only passively occupy the space created by the bony development but also possess a development potential of their own ${475}$.

 Many studies document that surgical interventions such as a cleft lip, cleft palate and mandible fracture repairs may impede facial growth.
 It's well known that those individuals with repaired cleft lip and palate may have adverse maxillary growth.
-The precise etiology of the deficient growth is not known, although it seems probable that a substantial proportion of this is due to the scarring produced by the primary surgical repair and disruption of facial growth plates
+The precise etiology of the deficient growth is not known, although it seems probable that a substantial proportion of this is due to the scarring produced by the primary surgical repair and as a result of disruption of facial growth plates ${677}$.

 The potential problem of altered facial growth development as a result of chronic rhino-sinusitis and surgical treatment is also recognized.
 Mair et al studied the impact of FESS on facial growth in newly weaned piglets.
 FESS was performed unilaterally and CT scan was used to compare the growth of surgical and non-surgical side.
-The maxillary and ethmoid sinus of the operated side reached 57% and 65% respectively of the size of the same sinus on the non-operated side 8.
+The maxillary and ethmoid sinus on the operated side reached 57% and 65% respectively of the size of the same sinus on the non-operated side $8$.

-Carpenter et al, also noted alterations in the snout, mid snout and maxilla after uncinectomy, MMA and ethmiodectomy in a piglet model $9$ .
+Carpenter et al also noted alterations in the snout, mid snout and maxilla after uncinectomy, MMA and ethmiodectomy in a piglet model ${9}$.

 Bothwell studied population aged 1-4 years, because most rapid growth of the sinuses is between 1-4 years, and this group is most susceptible to any potential long term growth deformity resulting from surgery.
 The patients were followed up to age of 10-14 years and the authors found no evidence of clinically significant facial growth alterations.
-The uncinate process, hiatus semilunaris, ethmoidal bulla are well developed in the new born and make consistent landmark for endoscopic sinus surgery 4.
+The uncinate process, hiatus semilunaris, ethmoidal bulla are well developed in the new born and make consistent landmark for endoscopic sinus surgery ${5}$.